This Farming Life

 Fans of the show raised a petition to HM Government calling for more episodes.
 A second series is now in production by Pacific Quay Productions, with five brand new farming families, as well as a few old faces here and there.

-Series 2 began airing on BBC Two in September 2017.
+Series 2 aired on BBC Two in September 2017.